I24 News (American TV channel): Current English channel

 The launch of i24NEWS in the United States was announced on January 27, 2017.
 The channel is operated out of its headquarters in Jaffa.

 Live programming is broadcast from Times Square in New York City, with an additional bureau in Washington, D.C.
 Approximately 50 journalists were hired to staff the two locations.
 The channel uses resources from its Jaffa headquarters.

-Initial distribution is limited to Altice USA-owned Optimum and Suddenlink cable systems.
+Initial distribution was limited to the Optimum system.
 In November 2017, Spectrum began to roll out the channel nationwide.
 December 2019, it was added to AT&T U-Verse on channels 223 and 1223.

 Among the first journalists hired were Michelle Makori, who is also the Editor-in-Chief, David Shuster, who is also the managing editor, and Dan Raviv, a veteran of over 40 years with CBS News.
 The channel acquired many of its initial behind-the-scenes personnel from the former Al Jazeera America channel.